TODAY’S PAPER | January 18, 2026 | EPAPER

-In hope of getting New Year gifts, you can end up getting your WhatsApp hacked, the National Cyber Crime Investigation Agency (NCCIA) has warned in an advisory issued on Sunday.
+In the hope of getting New Year gifts, you can end up getting your WhatsApp hacked, the National Cyber Crime Investigation Agency (NCCIA) has warned in an advisory issued on Sunday.

-The agency urged people to be cautious of New Year frauds.
+The agency urged people to be cautious of New Year fraud.
 Messages containing “congratulatory links” or “fake gifts” are currently circulating.
 Users are advised not to click on any unknown links and never share their WhatsApp verification code with anyone, it said.

 Experts warn that hackers often disguise spyware as gifts, and a single click can compromise your mobile device or WhatsApp account.
-This can put a user’s files and WhatsApp chats at risk, violating his privacy.
+This can put a user’s files and WhatsApp chats at risk, violating their privacy.
 The agency urged extreme caution and advised users to avoid clicking on any suspicious links.

 WhatsApp is a widely used instant messaging platform that allows users to send text messages, voice notes, images, videos, documents, and make voice and video calls over the internet.